arthurfaria/non-Gaussian_Fluctuations/README.md

 # Generalized master equation:

 This is a repository provides codes in `Python` to compute:
-* The steady-state of generalized quantum master equation due to Gaussian + non-Gaussian noises: overdamped DLD model [1]
+* The steady-state of generalized quantum master equation due to Gaussian + non-Gaussian noises: overdamped DLD model [1].
-* Entropy production for a Brownian particle subject to a Gaussian and Poisson noises.
+* The fluctuation theorem for the Entropy production of a Brownian particle subject to a Gaussian and Poisson noises [2].

 ## Repository content